Reckitt sees slow growth as southern Europe drags

 Reckitt maintained its 2012 targets to increase underlying sales by 3 to 4 percent and hold margins steady, in contrast to competitor Procter and Gamble (PG.N) which warned on profits, but the results were seen as dull and the shares dipped.

-"It should remember that 4 percent growth is still lackluster compared to that being reported by Unilever and Colgate," said analyst Andrew Wood at Bernstein Research.
+"It should remember that 4 percent growth is still lacklustre compared to that being reported by Unilever and Colgate," said analyst Andrew Wood at Bernstein Research.

 Unilever reported half-year underlying sales rose 7 percent, and its Reckitt-comparable product sales were up 10 percent as it gained from its bigger exposure to fast growing emerging markets, while Colgate Palmolive's (CL.N) organic sales grew 8 percent in the second quarter.

-Reckitt shares slipped 1.4 percent to 3,491 pence by 0820 GMT to be the second biggest faller in the FTSE 100 index .FTSE after gaining around 10 percent so far this year.
+Reckitt shares slipped 1.4 percent to 3,491 pence by 9:20 a.m.
+British time to be the second biggest faller in the FTSE 100 index .FTSE after gaining around 10 percent so far this year.

 "We struggle to see a catalyst for share price out-performance and continue to prefer Unilever," said Panmure Gordon analyst Graham Jones.